Sheila Fell: Death

 In December 1979, Hunter Davies began his article for the Sunday Times: "Sheila Fell lives at the top of a long flight of stairs in Chelsea.”
 He ended it with Fell's own words.
 "I don't think of myself as a woman artist.
 Artists are either good or bad.
 I also intend to live until 104.
 I've promised myself I will.
 It's what keeps me going when I worry if I'll ever have time to do all the paintings in my head".
 However, by the time the article appeared she was already dead.
 The inquest into her death reported that she had died of alcohol poisoning, on 15 December, at her London flat.
 She was 48 years of age.

+Legacy

+Fell's paintings have continued to attract interest in auction houses.
+A sale of three paintings in 2025, held by the estate of a family friend in Hexham, came to a total of £50,000, when two of them had been originally purchased from the artist for relatively modest sums.
+The auctioneer said afterwards: “The strength of bidding for Sheila Fell confirms her place at the forefront of 20th century British art.
+These results reflect the growing recognition of her unique vision and the rarity of her work.”